lakshmi-kannan/kafka-sashafied/contrib/rest/README.md

               http://localhost:8090/topics/messages
 ```

-Endpoint can be configured to be sync or asyncronous.
+Endpoint can be configured to be sync or async.
+This endpoint can be accessed concurrently by multiple clients.

 Consumer Endpoint API